openshift/origin/examples/sample-app/README.md

 ### Docker Changes ###

-First, you'll need to configure the docker daemon on your host to trust the docker registry service you'll be starting.
+First, you'll need to configure the Docker daemon on your host to trust the Docker registry service you'll be starting.

-To do this, you need to add "--insecure-registry 172.30.17.0/24" to the docker daemon invocation, eg:
+To do this, you need to add "--insecure-registry 172.30.17.0/24" to the Docker daemon invocation, eg:

     $ docker -d --insecure-registry 172.30.17.0/24

 Note that you need to have installed Docker 1.3.2 or higher in order to use the `--insecure-registry` flag.

-If you are running docker as a service via `systemd`, you can add this argument to the options value in `/etc/sysconfig/docker`
+If you are running Docker as a service via `systemd`, you can add this argument to the options value in `/etc/sysconfig/docker`

-This will instruct the docker daemon to trust any docker registry on the 172.30.17.0/24 subnet, rather than requiring the registry to have a verifiable certificate.
+This will instruct the Docker daemon to trust any Docker registry on the 172.30.17.0/24 subnet, rather than requiring the registry to have a verifiable certificate.

 These instructions assume you have not changed the kubernetes/openshift service subnet configuration from the default value of 172.30.17.0/24.